timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 ### Password Resets / Forgotten Passwords

 Notice above, how there is no mention of security questions, or password hints.
 This is on purpose.
-Some of the biggest, most public "hacks" that you'll read about online are almost always due to taking advantage of security questions.
+Some of the biggest, most public "hacks" that you'll read about online are almost always due to taking over accounts by looking up or guessing answers to security questions.
 The much safer, and simpler way for users to recover passwords is to use a recovery email request.

 Generate a unique random token (make sure to use [crypto/rand](https://golang.org/pkg/crypto/rand/) not [math/rand](https://golang.org/pkg/math/rand/)) and email it to the *previously verified* email address of your user.